BIMSBbioinfo/janggu/docs/tutorial.rst

 =========

-In this section we shall illustrate a number of ways that allow you to define, train and evaluate neural networks using `janggo`.
+In this section we shall illustrate a number of ways that allow you to define, train and evaluate neural networks using `janggu`.

 Building a neural network
 -------------------------
-A neural network can be created by instantiating a :class:`Janggo` object.
+A neural network can be created by instantiating a :class:`Janggu` object.
 There are two ways of achieving this:

-1. Similar as with `keras.models.Model`, a :class:`Janggo` object can be created from a set of native keras Input and Output layers, respectively.
+1. Similar as with `keras.models.Model`, a :class:`Janggu` object can be created from a set of native keras Input and Output layers, respectively.
-2. Janggo offers a `Janggo.create` constructor method which helps to reduce redundant code when defining many rather similar models.
+2. Janggu offers a `Janggu.create` constructor method which helps to reduce redundant code when defining many rather similar models.

-Example 1: Instantiate Janggo similar to keras.models.Model
+Example 1: Instantiate Janggu similar to keras.models.Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. sidebar:: **Output directory**

    Model results,
-   e.g. trained parameters, are automatically stored with an associated model name in `outputdir` which is set to '`/home/user/janggo_results`' by default.
-Additionally, Janggo determines a unique model name, based on a md5-hash of the network configuration.
+   e.g. trained parameters, are automatically stored with an associated model name in `outputdir` which is set to '`/home/user/janggu_results`' by default.
+Additionally, Janggu determines a unique model name, based on a md5-hash of the network configuration.

 .. code-block:: python